Table of Contents

 - ….situational acute states of fear with tachycardia, nausea, and cold sweat.

 3. Mr. E. tells his physician that he had an encounter with a spider during his holiday in Cambodia.
-He had seen the spider, ran away and felt major fear afterwards.
+He had seen the spider, ran away and felt major fear afterward.
 Which of the following theories of emotion best explains the fear reaction of Mr. E. as result of his physiological reaction?

 - Emotion theory of cognitive assessment